-Dr. Nowzaradan (Dr. N) is a bariatric weight loss surgeon based in Houston, Texas that achieved notoriety during his stint on the popular TLC show My 600-Lb Life.
+Dr. Nowzaradan (Dr. Now) is a bariatric weight loss surgeon based in Houston, Texas who achieved notoriety during his stint on the popular TLC show My 600-Lb Life.
 This show follows the stories of morbidly obese individuals who are seeking bariatric surgery in order to lose weight.
 His show has sparked great interest in Dr. Nowzaradan’s diet.
 This post is here to help shed some light on whether Dr. Nowzaradan’s 1,200 Calorie Diet is right for you.

 Weight loss surgery is a helpful tool to help severely obese individuals lose a portion of their excess fat.
 The operation, depending on which type of bariatric surgery is chosen, limits the stomach size so an individual cannot physically eat the same number of calories that they were able to eat prior to the surgery.

 These surgical procedures are becoming safer and safer with the advent of new technologies.
-However, as with all surgical procedures there is always risk.
+However, as with all surgical procedures, there is always risk.
 These range from the immediate risks generally associated with any surgical procedure (anesthesia complications, bleeding problems, blood clots resulting from surgery, etc.) to more ongoing risks that are particular to this type of procedure (acid reflux, chronic nausea or vomiting, inability to eat certain foods, etc.).
 Therefore, these types of surgery, while relatively safe, should only be considered after other viable options for weight loss have been exhausted.

 On My 600-Lb Life, Dr. Nowzaradan typically performs gastric bypass surgery.
-This involves creating a small stomach pouch that empties directly into the small intestine, so that food bypasses the stomach and the first part of the small intestine so that less calories are absorbed.
+This involves creating a small stomach pouch that empties directly into the small intestine, so that food bypasses the stomach and the first part of the small intestine so that fewer calories are absorbed.